Estonia in World War II: Historical Soviet sources

 Up to the reassessment of Soviet history in the USSR that began during Perestroika, before the USSR had condemned the 1939 secret protocol between Nazi Germany and itself that had led to the invasion and occupation of the three Baltic countries including Estonia, the events in 1939 according to the pre-Perestroika Soviet sources were as following: in a prior province of the Russian Empire, the Governorate of Estonia (Russian: Эстляндская губерния), Soviet power was established in the end of October 1917.
-The Estonian Soviet Republic was proclaimed in Narva on November 29, 1918, but fell to counter-revolutionaries and the White movement in 1919.
+The Estonian Soviet Republic was proclaimed in Narva on 29 November 1918, but fell to counter-revolutionaries and the White movement in 1919.
 In June 1940 Soviet power was restored in Estonia as workers had overthrown the fascist dictatorship in the country.

 The Government of the Soviet Union suggested that the Government of the Republic of Estonia conclude a mutual assistance treaty between the two countries.
 The pressure from Estonian working people forced the Estonian government to accept this suggestion.
-On September 28, 1939, the Pact of Mutual Assistance was signed which allowed the USSR to station a limited number of Red Army units in Estonia.
-Economic difficulties, dissatisfaction with the Estonian government policies "that had sabotaged fulfillment of the Pact and the Estonian government" and political orientation towards Nazi Germany led to a revolutionary situation on June 16, 1940.
+On 28 September 1939, the Pact of Mutual Assistance was signed which allowed the USSR to station a limited number of Red Army units in Estonia.
+Economic difficulties, dissatisfaction with the Estonian government policies "that had sabotaged fulfillment of the Pact and the Estonian government" and political orientation towards Nazi Germany led to a revolutionary situation on 16 June 1940.
 A note from the Soviet government to the Estonian Government suggested that they stick strictly to the Pact of Mutual Assistance.
 To guarantee fulfillment of the Pact additional military units entered Estonia, welcomed by the Estonian workers who demanded the resignation of the Estonian government.
-On June 21 under the leadership of the Estonian Communist Party political demonstrations by workers were held in Tallinn, Tartu, Narva and other cities.
+On 21 June under the leadership of the Estonian Communist Party political demonstrations by workers were held in Tallinn, Tartu, Narva and other cities.
 On the same day the fascist government was overthrown, and the People's government led by Johannes Vares was formed.
-On July 14–15, 1940 elections for the Riigikogu the Estonian Parliament were held.
+On 14–15 July 1940 elections for the Riigikogu the Estonian Parliament were held.
 The "Working People's Union", created by an initiative of the Estonian Communist Party received with 84.1% electorate participation 92.8% of the votes.
-On July 21, 1940, the State Assembly adopted the declaration of the restoration of Soviet power in Estonia and proclaimed the Estonian Soviet Socialist Republic.
-On July 22 the declaration of Estonia's wish to join the USSR was adopted and the Supreme Soviet of the USSR was addressed accordingly.
-The request was approved by the Supreme Soviet of the USSR on August 6, 1940.
-On July 23 the State Assembly proclaimed all land to be People's Property while banks and heavy industry were nationalized.
-On August 25 the State Assembly adopted the Constitution of the Estonian SSR, renamed itself the Supreme Soviet of the Estonian SSR and approved the Council of People's Commissars of the Estonian SSR.
+On 21 July 1940, the State Assembly adopted the declaration of the restoration of Soviet power in Estonia and proclaimed the Estonian Soviet Socialist Republic.
+On 22 July the declaration of Estonia's wish to join the USSR was adopted and the Supreme Soviet of the USSR was addressed accordingly.
+The request was approved by the Supreme Soviet of the USSR on 6 August 1940.
+On 23 July the State Assembly proclaimed all land to be People's Property while banks and heavy industry were nationalized.
+On 25 August the State Assembly adopted the Constitution of the Estonian SSR, renamed itself the Supreme Soviet of the Estonian SSR and approved the Council of People's Commissars of the Estonian SSR.